arun-esh/travelx/ml/README.md

 ### Requirements

-Currently we are using pandas package from python.
+Currently, we are using pandas package from python.
 Pandas can be installed by running following command in terminal -

 ```pip install pandas```